-&lt;sup>1 In cases which also involve a concern or an allegation of abuse against a staff member, see Part Four of this quidance.
+1 In cases which also involve a concern or an allegation of abuse against a staff member, see Part Four of this guidance.

-&lt;sup>2 Early help means providing support as soon as a problem emerges at any point in a child's life.
+2 Early help means providing support as soon as a problem emerges at any point in a child's life.
 Where a child would benefit from co-ordinated early help, an early help inter-agency assessment should be arranged.
 Chapter one of Working Together to Safeguard Children provides detailed guidance on the early help process.

-&lt;sup>3 Referrals should follow the process set out in the local threshold document and local protocol for assessment.
+3 Referrals should follow the process set out in the local threshold document and local protocol for assessment.
 Chapter one of Working Together to Safeguard Children.

-&lt;sup>4 Under the Children Act 1989, local authorities are required to provide services for children in need for the purposes of safeguarding and promoting their welfare.
+4 Under the Children Act 1989, local authorities are required to provide services for children in need for the purposes of safeguarding and promoting their welfare.
 Children in need may be assessed under section 17 of the Children Act 1989.
 Under section 47 of the Children Act 1989, where a local authority has reasonable cause to suspect that a child is suffering or likely to suffer significant harm, it has a duty to make enquiries to decide whether to take action to safeguard or promote the child's welfare.
 Full details are in Chapter one of Working Together to Safeguard Children.

-This could include applying for an Emergency Protection Order (EPO).

-Appendix 4 Useful Contacts within the local authority

-Children's Social Care

-Multi-Agency Screening

-Team

-MAST@calderdale.gov.uk 01422

-Disabled Children's Team Dis

-DisabledChildrensTeam@calderdale.gov.uk

-Emergency Duty Team (Outside office hours

-support)

-EDT@calderdale.gov.uk

-Colleges Service

-Colleges Safeguarding

-Adviser

-Steve Barnes steve.barnes@calderdale.gov.uk

-Senior Education Welfare

-Officer

-Duncan Thorpe duncan.thorpe@calderdale.go.uk

-Virtual College - Head

-teacher

-Parveen Akhtar parveen.akhtar@calderdale.gov.uk

-Prevent Team

-Prevent Education Officer

-Tasneem Hussain tasneem.hussain@calderdale.gov.uk

-Prevent team email prevent@calderdale.gov.uk

-Managing Allegations

-Local Authority Designated Officer (LADO)

-Sam Saxby-Brown LADOAdmin@calderdale.gov.uk 01422 394086
+Appendix 4 Useful Contacts within the local authority Children's Social Care Multi-Agency Screening Team MAST@calderdale.gov.uk 01422 393336 Disabled Children's Team DisabledChildrensTeam@calderdale.gov.u ık 01422 394091 Emergency Duty Team (Outside office hours support) EDT@calderdale.gov.uk 01422 288000 Schools Service Schools Safeguarding Adviser Steve Barnes steve.barnes@calderdale.gov.uk 01422 288326 07540 672735 Senior Education Welfare Officer Duncan Thorpe duncan.thorpe@calderdale.go.uk 01422 266125 07833 049343 Virtual School - Head teacher Parveen Akhtar parveen.akhtar@calderdale.gov.uk 01422 394137 Prevent Team Prevent Education Officer Tasneem Hussain tasneem.hussain@calderdale.gov.uk 07546687389 Prevent team email prevent@calderdale.gov.uk Managing Allegations Local Authority Designated Officer (LADO) Sam Saxby-Brown LADOAdmin@calderdale.gov.uk 01422 394086